cazzlewazzle89/GROND/README.md

 ## Database Download

 The database is hosted on Zenodo so downloading each file individually is relatively simple.
-You can use either the `download` button on the website or copy the URL, minus the `?download=1` suffix, for downloading with `wget` or `curl`.
+The simplest method is to use the `download` button on the website.
+For downloading with `wget` or `curl` - you can copy the URL of each file, minus the `?download=1` suffix.
-For the sake of convenience, download scripts have been included in this repository - they just contain the `curl` commands ready to go and can be used my simply running `sh download_gtdb_nr.sh`.
+For the sake of convenience, download scripts have been included in this repository - they just contain the `curl` commands ready to go and can be used by simply running `sh download_gtdb_nr.sh`.

-## Dependencies
+## Dependencies for Database Construction
 Make sure these are in your $PATH

 ### Command Line Tools